MicrosoftDocs/ATADocs/ATPDocs/install-step4.md

 ## Install the Npcap driver

-- Download the Npcap version 1.0 installer from <https://nmap.org/npcap/>.
+- You can obtain the NPCAP executables by downloading the latest deployment package of the MDI sensor.

-  - Alternatively, request the OEM version of the Npcap driver (that supports silent installation) from the support team.
+    >[!NOTE]
-  - Copies of Npcap don't count towards the five copy, five computer, or five user licensing limitation if they're installed and used solely in conjunction with Defender for Identity.
+    >Copies of Npcap don't count towards the five copy, five computer, or five user licensing limitation if they're installed and used solely in conjunction with Defender for Identity.
 For more information, see [NPCAP licensing](https://github.com/nmap/npcap/blob/master/LICENSE).

 - If you haven't yet installed the sensor:
   1. Uninstall WinPcap, if it was installed.